Demo-Smart-Factory-Concordia-University/OpenFactory-AssetAPI/docs/devcontainer.md

 ## 🛠 Troubleshooting

-* **Volume permission issues on Linux**: Make sure Docker is configured with correct user permissions.
+* **Volume permission issues on Linux**: Ensure Docker is configured with the correct user permissions.
+You may need to add your user to the `docker` group or adjust file system permissions.
-* **Container doesn't start?** Ensure Docker Desktop is running and WSL 2 is enabled (on Windows).
+* **Container doesn't start?** Make sure Docker Desktop is running and that WSL 2 is enabled (for Windows users).
+* **Virtual factory doesn't deploy?** After running `spinup` to start Kafka and ksqlDB, wait a few minutes to allow all streams and tables to initialize before proceeding.